10 Best Restaurants in Reno: Local Ingredients and an Ethnic Mix

 Reno and Tahoe Local Expert

 Many visitors to the Reno area are surprised by the amount choices in restaurants.
 Look past the casino buffets and you will find excellent cafes, Italian, Indian, Thai and natural foods.
-Locally grown produce and meat has also found its way into many of the eating establishments in the area.
+Locally grown produce and meat, like those found at Campo, have also found their way into many of the eating establishments in the area.

 For those looking to save some money and still get a great deal, visit the India Kabab and Curry restaurant in Midtown.
 They have an excellent lunch buffet and authentic Indian food.
 Just down the street is Bangkok Cuisine, which has been voted some of the best Thai in town.

 Reno has become a hot bed of all-you-can-eat sushi.
-For around $20 for lunch you can get fresh and excellent sushi at restaurants like Hiroba and Sushi Club.
-Other medium priced places include the Old Granite Street eatery where you can get some nice appetizers during their happy hour or visit Sup or Midtown Eats for some local soups, salads and sandwiches.
+For around $20 for lunch you can get fresh and excellent sushi at restaurants like Hiroba Sushi and Reef Sushi & Sake.
+Other medium priced places include the Old Granite Street eatery where you can get some nice appetizers during their happy hour or visit Dish or Midtown Eats for some local soups, salads and sandwiches.

 For a splurge, visit the 4th Street Bistro or the Beaujolais Bistro where you will find local ingredients in a French atmosphere.
 Sterlings Restaurant at the Silver Legacy downtown is also a great place to celebrate a special occasion.
 For a look at old Reno, visit the Harrah's Steakhouse and get one of their flambéed desserts.